 A word on how some cameras use the sensor real estate to produce 4K / UHD videos:

-✔ A majority of cameras use only a crop of the whole sensor to create a frame.
-In some cases it is a DX crop and in others it is a 1.7x crop.
-Even crop sensor cameras too, use a sensor crop to produce 4K / UHD video.
+✔ Many cameras use only a crop of the whole sensor to create a frame.
+In some cases, it is a DX crop and in others it is a 1.7x crop.
+Even crop sensor cameras, too, use a sensor crop to produce 4K / UHD video.
 Few cameras like the mirrorless Panasonic Lumix DC-GH 5 have no crop when recording videos.

 The effect of this is your field of view will be smaller.
 Let’s say you are using a 14-24mm lens on a full-frame camera that uses a 1.5x (DX) crop for shooting 4K / UHD videos.
 That means the effective focal length becomes 21 – 36mm.